GLeurquin/Faithful-visualization-of-categorical-datasets/Readme.md

 greatly depends on the structure of the data.
-Given a binary matrix represented by white and black pixels, well separated groups of pixels (e.g. black and white points are respectively gathered together) gives a lower loss of information because summarizing that data consisely is easier.
+Given a binary matrix represented by white and black pixels, well separated groups of pixels (e.g. black and white points are respectively gathered together) gives a lower loss of information because summarizing that data concisely is easier.
 Moreover, reorganizing the rows and columns of a dataset can give interesting insights in structures hidden within the data.
 In this thesis, we introduce an innovative algorithm to reorder binary and